 2. Sneak in subtle practicalities

 Including space for your pets in the kitchen is important!
 Whether it’s a pet bed, a cat flap, or a place for your four-legged friends to eat and drink.
 Accommodating them without impacting your design aesthetic isn’t always an easy task.
-This U-shaped kitchen works in a spot right in the heart of the action.
+This U-shaped kitchen without an island works in a spot right in the heart of the action.

-'In this particular kitchen, we wanted to include a cat-flap without impacting the aesthetic of the Crittall windows,' says George Miller, Home Designer at Neptune (opens in new tab) Fulham.
-'We decided to conceal it in the back of a cabinet, and incorporate a pet bed in order to keep the floor space clear and create a cozy corner for our customer’s cat.'
+'In this particular kitchen, we wanted to include a cat-flap without impacting the aesthetic of the Crittall windows,' says George Miller, Home Designer at Neptune Fulham.
+'We decided to conceal it in the back of a cabinet, and incorporate a pet bed in order to keep the floor space clear and create a cozy kitchen corner for our customer’s cat.'

 3. Be space savvy with awkward nooks

-This layout is a little offbeat but we love the character it brings to this open plan kitchen.
+We often get asked 'how do you design a kitchen that's better to cook in?'
+Well, this layout is a little offbeat but we love the character it brings to this open plan kitchen.
 The kitchen has been savvily slotted into an awkward nook but the U-shaped formation allows for some structure with a peninsula that works as a practical part of the U. It also doubles up as a divider to the open plan small kitchen layout and acts as a useful part of the dining area to keep items of food close to hand.

 The monochrome palette paired with natural furniture makes the space feel larger and draws the eye away from the irregular architecture.